jdiasn/aotPy/README.md

 The procedure to create AOD mensal average is working.

-The file masterControlExample.sh is used to control the extraction.
+The file masterControlExample.sh is used to control the data extraction.